What is a Training Consultation?

 Firstly, an enquiry will come to our inbox, message, voicemail or call for dog training support.
 We will then arrange a day/time that is convenient to talk to you more in-depth about how we can help you further, about our process and whether or not your case may need to be referred to a local colleague.
 Often there is a waiting list as we only take on a certain amount of cases at a time as fully commit to our tailored support.

 We arrange a day/time to talk with you in-depth about your training support needs and begin to gather information to begin a plan for training sessions.
-We will also explain the next steps which include sending you a full questionnaire, terms and conditions and often vet form.
+We will also explain the next steps which include sending you a link to a full questionnaire, terms and conditions and often vet form.
 The questionnaire may have parts that are irrelevant, we ask you to fill in as much information as possible so we can help you and your dog.
 We also ask you to book a vet check where you have your dog registered so that the vet can give their consent for us to see you and your dog.
 Medical issues need to be ruled out as could impact a behaviour modification and training plan.

 Our next step is to arrange a remote Zoom session.
 This is where we can discuss the questionnaire, ask each other questions and often place in immediate management if necessary, or some training foundations before our in-person session together.
 It is also a good opportunity to get to know each other prior to our session either at your home or at an enclosed field.
 We also set up a WhatsApp group for further support and sharing information.